dcml-cn/dcml-cn.github.io/projects/petsurv.md

 We propose multi-lesion graphs to caracterise full-body PET images of diffuse large-B-cell lymphoma (DLBCL) patients, instead of single lesion or full image approaches, graphs explicitely model the varibilities in size and number of lesions.
 Relying on a Graph-Attention-Network (GAT) on top of the multi-lesion attributed graph, and based on a prospective dataset of more than 500 patients, we provide estimages for the 2-year progression free survival of DLBCL patients [[ISBI2023]](#isbi2023).
 We have further adapted and extended this approach with a *multi-modal self-attention* block to integrate clinical tabular data within the prediction [[AI4Treat@MICCAI2023]](#ai4treat2023)

-<a id="ai4treat2023">[AI4Treat@MICCAI2023]</a>
+* <a id="ai4treat2023">[AI4Treat@MICCAI2023]</a>
+  Oriane Thiery, Mira Rizkallah, Gauthier Frecon, Cl´ement Bailly, Caroline M Bodet-Milin, Olivier Casasnovas, Steven Le Gouill, Kraeber-Bodere Francoise, Thomas Carlier, and Diana Mateus.
   In AI4Treat Workshop with MICCAI 2023

-<a id="isbi2023">[ISBI2023]</a>
+* <a id="isbi2023">[ISBI2023]</a>
   Aswathi, Mira Rizkallah, Gauthier Frecon, Cl´ement Bailly, Caroline M Bodet-Milin, Olivier Casasnovas, Steven Le Gouill, Kraeber-Bodere Francoise, Thomas Carlier, and Diana Mateus.
   Lesion graph neural networks for 2-year progression free survival classification of Diffuse Large B-Cell Lymphoma patients.
   In International Symposium on Biomedical Imaging (ISBI), Cartagena de Indias, Colombia, April 2023.

 ---